 You can do an avuncular DNA test at home in a private setting .
 The order can be made directly on the internet from your home in order to receive the sampling equipment at home.

-Moreover, it is still impossible to obtain a DNA test in a pharmacy, and only a laboratory with genetic analysis equipment and accredited by international standards can provide the result for an avuncular DNA test.
+In addition, it is still impossible to obtain a DNA test in a pharmacy, moreover only a laboratory with genetic analysis equipment and accredited by international standards can provide the result for an avuncular DNA test.

 How to do a DNA test between Nephew/Niece and Aunt or Uncle?

 The answer is no !
 Genetic analysis to determine parentage becomes too complex when participants are considered cousins .
-Your DNA being too far from your cousin, the relationship by genetic analysis will hardly give you an accurate result.
-The vast majority of laboratories do not offer this service and refuse to carry out the parentage analysis if the participant declares this situation.
+With your DNA being too far removed from your cousin, the relationship by genetic analysis will hardly give you an accurate result.
+The vast majority of laboratories do not offer this service and refuse to do the parentage analysis if the participant declares this situation.